zhaokun-wang/Best-Practice-MHPC/README.md

 flag and is automatically tested for working in Leonardo boost gpu architecture.
 In order to install the program the following steps are required:

-1. Create the build directory if not already present ``mkdir build; cd ..`` , prerequisites are:
+1. Create the build directory if not already present ``mkdir build; cd build`` , prerequisites are:
     - NetCDF4 mpi-hdf5 and fortran version
     - fortran mpi compiler
-2. In case of leonardo, a very good compromise in terms of module in order to test both MPI+openMP and MPI+openACC version are the following:
+2. In case of leonardo, use this module in order to test both MPI+openMP and MPI+openACC version (nvidia compiler):
     ```text
     module load gcc
     module load netcdf-fortran/4.6.1--hpcx-mpi--2.19--nvhpc--24.5